Last updated 2026-05-05

 - Block-range cap and retries.
 RPC providers cap how wide a window a single

-- Register your first agent — the write path
+- Register your first agent: the write path

-- Get RPC for ERC-8004 — the Quicknode signup destination
+- Get RPC for ERC-8004: Quicknode signup

 - Contract addresses